 In the early 1800s, America experienced its first two gold rushes: first in North Carolina and then in Georgia.
 Demand on the Philadelphia Mint to melt, refine, and produce coins from this gold pushed the Mint to its limits.
 In 1835, Congress passed legislation to establish three new branch Mints located in Charlotte, NC; Dahlonega, GA; and New Orleans, LA.
 Charlotte and Dahlonega concentrated on processing the miners’ gold into coins, while New Orleans minted both gold and silver coins to keep up with a growing America.

-In 1861 at the beginning of the Civil War, the Confederacy gained control of these three facilities, sporadically producing Confederate coinage before converting all of them to assay offices.
+In 1861 at the beginning of the Civil War, the Confederacy gained control of these three facilities, sporadically making Confederate coinage before converting all of them to assay offices.
 The U.S. regained possession of the facilities in 1862.
-Dahlonega never reopened, but Charlotte and New Orleans opened several years later before Charlotte closed in 1919 and New Orleans in 1942.
+Dahlonega never reopened, and Charlotte opened briefly in the 1870s as an assay office.
+The New Orleans Mint opened in 1879 to produce silver and gold coins until it stopped coining operations in 1909.

 Mint Expands West